Click on photo to enlarge. Scale line in photo equals 1cm unless otherwise specified.

 and an oval aperture.

 It was recently found on Tresus capax which hadn't been observed before.
 See article here.
 It was subsequently found in another location on T. capax.
+Further research shows this species may parasitize the siphons of a wide range of bivalves.

 (previous name - Odostomia tenuisculpta)